How Do We Measure AI Literacy: Developing a Scale That Captures Both Knowledge and Confidence?

 Measuring AI literacy sounds straightforward.
 Ask people how well they understand AI, and report the answers.
 The problem is that this approach assumes people know what they know.
 This project tests that assumption and finds it fails in a surprising direction.

-I developed and psychometrically validated a dual-format AI literacy scale that pairs traditional self-assessment items with objective multiple-choice knowledge questions.
-Validated across two independent samples (n = 288 and n = 188), the scale revealed a consistent and striking pattern: the people who know the most about AI systematically underestimate their own competence, while those who know the least overestimate it.
+I developed and psychometrically validated a dual-format AI literacy scale that pairs 7-point Likert self-assessment items with objective multiple-choice knowledge questions.
+Validated across two independent samples (n = 288 and n = 188), the scale revealed a consistent and striking pattern: people who rate themselves as highly AI literate tend to overestimate their actual knowledge, while those who rate themselves as less knowledgeable tend to underestimate it.
+A reversal of the classic Dunning-Kruger effect.

 My Role